Shopify/ruby/doc/memory.md

 | 3 | 320 bytes |
 | 4 | 640 bytes |

 If the object is larger than 640 bytes, then the object is kept in the general heap.
+This is called _extended_ object allocation.

 The benefit of using fixed-size slot heaps is to avoid memory fragmentation.
 When an object is freed, the slot can be reused by another object without fearing memory overlap.
 The general heap on the other hand will become fragmented over time and need to be compacted at some point to ensure further objects can still be kept in memory.